-All degree-seeking, undergraduate students must satisfy the requirements of the UArizona General Education Curriculum by completing a series of basic college courses.
+All degree-seeking, undergraduate students must satisfy the requirements of the University of Arizona General Education Curriculum by completing a series of basic college courses.
 Details of these requirements can be found on the University General Education page https://gened.arizona.edu/.